-It's National Apprentice week: 6th - 10th March.
-Here at STFC we're very proud of our Apprentice Training Scheme, and across our sites we are currently running recruitment campaigns.
+Here at STFC we're very proud of our Apprentice Training Scheme, and across our sites we currently have a number of vacancies available.